Kane7th/The-Property-Inspector-App/README.md

 # The Property Inspector App 🏠🔍

-> Full‑stack property inspection app — backend in Flask (Python) + frontend in React (Vite) with JWT auth, Cloudinary image upload, and PDF export.
+> Full‑stack property inspection app
+Bckend in Flask (Python) + frontend in React (Vite) with JWT auth, Cloudinary image upload, and PDF export.

 ## 🔎 What it does